Slapper (Ayye)

 "Slapper (Ayye)" is the seventh single by British recording artist Nadia Oh.
 The song was written by Space Cowboy and 'Oh and produced by the former.
-Released on 12 March 2012 via iTunes in the United Kingdom and United States it has since gone on to top the radio chart, SparaTop40.
+It was released on 12 March 2012 via iTunes.

 Its video, premiering 22 May 2012 focuses on 'Oh herself and is her first not to focus or heavily use green screen.
 The song has been well received by fans and by fellow artists, where DJ Diplo added the track to his radio playlist.

 Composition

 Written and produced by Space Cowboy it contains elements of SL2's "On a Ragga Trip".
 It also contains references to Kim Kardashian, Rick Ross and the song's producer.
 It uses the reference towards the producer, "Space Cowboy Just Play That Track" for the single version, however the video version stops at "Cowboy".
 Another difference in the video edit is the reference towards Kardashian.

 Release

 Release date

 The song was released online on 7 March 2012, collecting a warm response it was released digitally on 15 March.
 It also received its first play on BBC Radio One by Diplo.